-1 C 1 1 1 11

-season. use as fuel wood damage caused by

-during the winters. unprecedented

-snow, wind and

-other calamities to

-be arranged for

-making use as

-timber and for fuel

-wood purpose at

-the specific sites in

-the area.

-25. Impact of Efforts needed to Awareness to be Forest

-National and be taken for created for Dept.,

-State Forest creating awareness implementation of MoEF,

-Policies about the National the Forest Policies SCSTE,

-negligible. and State Forest in the area amongst TDD,

-8 8 4 4 Policies amongst the local people at PRI's,

-the local people.
-Panchayat level.
-NGO's,

-the focal people. r unemay at 10 ver.
-Mahila

-Mandals.

-26. Lack of Stakeholder's Local stakeholders MoEF,

-20. stakeholder's participation in will be involved to TDD,

-participation in Forest participate in SCSTE,

-Forest Management to be Forest PRI's,

-Management for made compulsory.
-Management at Forest

-livelihood. made compaisory. local level.
-Dept.

-27. Prevalence of Local people to be Awareness to be TDD,

-27. feeling amongst awakened by created amongst SCSTE,

-the stakeholders inculcating the the local PRI's,

-that feeling that communities for NGO's,

-Mahila

-maintenance, maintenance, maintenance, Mandals.

-preservation and preservation preservation and regeneration of Mandais.

-regeneration of forests and other regeneration of forest and other regeneration of local forest and in

-development development other development

-activities carried activities carried activities.

-out in the out in the common

-common land land around the

-around the villages is not only

-villages is only the duty of the

-the State Govt.
-Govt. but it is the

-duty. prime duty of the

-20 Y 1 .
-C .
-12 local citizens.
-D.11.
-(1 C 1

-28. Lack of policy Policy for proper Policy to be framed Forest

-[for proper management of for proper Dept.,

-[management of wasteland, management of Wasteland

-the wastelands, common property wastelands, Developm

-[common resources and common property ent Board,

-property. extraction of forest resources and GOI,

-Resources, produce needed to extraction of Forest TDD,

-encroachment be framed.
-Produce.
-SCSTE

-[and extraction of PEI's,

-[forest produce Mahila

-which leads to Mandals

-the problem of

-soil erosion.

-29. Lack of Steps to be taken Remote Sensing & GSI,

-methodology for recording and ascertaining the actual production of fruit crops. for working out methodology for recording and ascertaining accurate production of fruits and other agricultural crops in the area.
+season. use as fuel wood damage caused by during the winters. unprecedented snow, wind and other calamities to be arranged for making use as timber and for fuel wood purpose at the specific sites in the area.
+7 25.Impact National Stateof National and StateEfforts needed to be taken for creating awareness about the National and StateAwareness to be created the Forest Policies and State25.Impact National and negligible.Forts needed to be taken for creating awareness about the National and State Forest Policies amongst the local people.Awareness to be Forest Dept., MoEF, SCSTE, TDD, PRI's, NGO's, Mahila Mandals.
+26.Lack of stakeholder'sStakeholder's participation in ForestLocal stakeholders will be involved to participate in Forest26.Lack of stakeholder'sStakeholder's participation in ForestLocal stakeholders will be involved to participate in Forest26.Lack of stakeholder's participation in ForestStakeholder's participation in ForestLocal stakeholders participate in Forest26.Management for livelihood.Forest made compulsory.Management at local level.
+MoEF, TDD, SCSTE, PRI's, Forest Dept. 27.Prevalence of feeling amongst the stakeholders that maintenance, preservation and regeneration of development activities carried out in the common land around the willages is only the State Govt. duty.Local people to be awakened TDD, SCSTE, PRI's, NGO's, Mahila Mandals.
+28.Lack of policy for proper management of the wastelands, common property.Policy for proper management of wasteland, common property extraction of forest property.Policy to be framed for wasteland, common property resources and extraction of forest Forest Dept., Wasteland Developm ent Board, GOI, TDD, SCSTE PEI's, Mahila which leads to the problem of soil erosion.
+Mandals methodology for recording and ascertaining the actual production of fruit crops. for working out methodology for recording and ascertaining accurate production of fruits and other agricultural crops in the area.
 GSI technology to be applied for estimation of production of fruits and other agricultural crops in the area.
 SCSTE, 30.
-Water in plenty is available in the area through river flowing and glaciers round the year especially during summer/ crop growing season but irrigation is the major problem in Lahaul, Spiti and Pooh Sub-Divisions because of the shallow soil strata of the cultivable land.
+Water in plenty is available in the area through river flowing and glaciers round the year especially during summer/ crop growing season but irrigation is the major problem in Lahaul, Spiti and Pooh Sub- Divisions because of the shallow soil strata of the cultivable land.
 Water harvesting to be popularized for storage of running water and Hydram technology needed to be popularized for lifting water from the river beds/running streams for irrigation purpose.
 Water harvesting technology to be propagated in the area by constructing water tanks and lifting water through Hydrams in the area for the irrigation purpose.
 IPH, TDD, SCSTE, Himurja, Forest Dept.